|Trail Features:||Waterfalls, Old growth forests|

 Soon hikers will enter the largest old-growth forest remaining in the national park.
 One of the primary reasons the national park was created was in response to the damage being done to the ancient forests by the logging industry.
 This forest was one of the few to remain mostly unscathed.
 According to the Eastern Native Trees Society some of the largest trees in the park are located on this trail, including the third tallest red maple in the park (141 feet), the second tallest white oak in the park (123 feet), and the tallest black cherry in the park (146 feet).
 Over the course of the last 2 miles hikers will pass through an old-growth hardwood forest that includes large tuliptrees, eastern hemlock, basswoods, silverbells, and yellow birches.

 The trail follows the Ramsey Prong of the Little Pigeon River, which drains off of 6621-foot high Mount Guyot, the second highest mountain in the Great Smoky Mountains.
 There are countless waterfalls and rapids that line the stream, which are intermittingly interrupted by cool clear pools of water.

 At 4 miles from the trailhead hikers will finally reach Ramsey Cascades, the tallest waterfall in the park, as well as one of the most spectacular.
-Water drops 100 feet over rock outcroppings and collects in a small pool where numerous salamanders can often be found.
+Water drops 100 feet over rock outcroppings and collects in a small pool where numerous salamanders are often found.